-Niklas Engbom is a research economist at the Reserve Bank of Minneapolis.
+Niklas Engbom is a research economist at the Federal Reserve Bank of Minneapolis.
 He received his Ph.D. from Princeton University in 2018 and earned a B.A. in economics from the Stockholm School of Economics.
 Starting in 2019, he will join the Stern School of Business at New York University as an assistant professor of economics.
 Niklas’s work has appeared in the American Economic Journal: Macroeconomics and the American Economic Review: Papers and Proceedings.
 His research focuses on issues in macroeconomics and labor economics.

 We document a large decrease in earnings inequality in Brazil between 1996 and 2012.
 Using administrative linked employer-employee data, we fit high-dimensional worker and firm fixed-effects models to understand the sources of this decrease.
 Firm effects account for 40 percent of the total decrease and worker effects for 29 percent.
 Changes in observable worker and firm characteristics contributed little to these trends.
 Instead, the decrease is primarily due to a compression of returns to these characteristics, particularly a declining firm productivity-pay premium.
 Our results shed light on potential drivers of earnings inequality dynamics.